LongbeardCreative/migrants-refugees/_posts/2017-03-08-dr-ssa-salome-cheges-encouragement-to-refugees.md

 video_format_link:
   - nTfEEmChMZo
 ---
-Dr.ssa Salome Chege shares her personal story; a message of hope and encouragement to migrants and refugees throughout the world.
+Dr. ssa Salome Chege shares her personal story; a message of hope and encouragement to migrants and refugees throughout the world.